- Required Housing Policy

 - If a resident fails to enroll, or pay fees and is therefore not an enrolled student, the resident agrees to vacate the premises within 48 hours.

 - Upon execution of this agreement by both parties and payment of the deposit, this contract becomes effective and constitutes a binding agreement for the full academic year (Fall and Spring Semesters), or the remaining portion thereof.

-- Any student who remains enrolled, but withdraws from the University housing during the contract period without being released from this agreement, will: forfeit the deposit, be assessed a room change through the official date of withdrawal, and be assessed a $750 contract termination fee.
+- Any student who remains enrolled, but withdraws from the University housing during the contract period without being released from this agreement, will: forfeit the deposit, be assessed a room charge through the official date of withdrawal, and be assessed a $750 contract termination fee.

 IV.
 Services Period